3. Installation and configuration¶

 most of its software dependencies, type

-$ pip install datalad
+$ python -m pip install datalad

 If this results in a permission denied